kristiankolthoff/PMMC-Evaluator/README.md

 # PMMC-Evaluator

-This project provides an API for evaluating process model matchers with a variety of different metrics and is used to generate the results for the official Process Model Matching Contest (PMMC).
-An evaluation experiment is easily setup by using the builder pattern to increasingly build up a configuration for an evaluation.
-This Evaluation instance forms the basis for any experiment.
+This project provides an API for evaluating process model matchers with a variety of different metrics and is used to generate the results for the official Process Model Matching Contest (PMMC) conducted in 2016 [1] and 2017 [2].
+This contest is about finding pairwise matching tasks or activities (denoted as correspondences) in comparison of two given process models.
+In particular, for this contest three different datasets are used all having different notation form.
+The first set of process models describes the admission process at various universities and is represented in [BPMN](http://www.bpmn.org/).
+The second set of process models describe the process of creating birth certificates and uses [Petri-Nets](https://en.wikipedia.org/wiki/Petri_net).
+The third and last set of process models describe the basic process of managing assets and is represented in [EPC](https://en.wikipedia.org/wiki/Event-driven_process_chain).
+For evaluating the submitted matchers, we construct various evaluation settings and compute the corresponding metrics.
+An evaluation process is easily setup by using the builder pattern to increasingly build up a configuration for an evaluation.
+This `Evaluation` instance forms the basis for any experiment.

 # Example